googleapis/release-please/docs/design.md

 ## Public interface

+We only consider the binary `release-please` CLI and the exported members from the `index.ts` as part of the public interface.
+Other classes' interfaces are not considered part of the public API and are subject to modification without requiring a new major release of `release-please`.

 Typescript/Javascript has limitations in its visibility scopes.
 If you choose to organize source across many files, you cannot mark things as private if you use them in other files.
 For example, you could have a file `src/internal/private-class.ts` which exports `PrivateClass` for use as an implementation detail or for testability.
 An external developer could use `import {PrivateClass} from 'release-please/src/internal/private-class';` to access.

-To that end, we only consider the binary `release-please` CLI and the exported members from the `index.ts` as part of the public interface.
-Other classes' interfaces are not considered part of the public API and are subject to modification without requiring a new major release of `release-please`.
+**Contributor note**: Do not make breaking changes to any exported entities from `index.ts`.
+Doing so can break integrations.
+If the change is necessary, we will need to mark the change as breaking and release a new major version.

 [github-class]: /src/github.ts
 [octokit-rest]: https://github.com/octokit/rest.js/